Kentucky Personal Injury Lawyer Serving Victims of Injuries

 It can sometimes seem overwhelming to think about filing a personal injury claim when you are already struggling with so much: Recovery, medical bills, rehabilitation, and more.
 However, we want you to know that pursuing a valid personal injury claim is the best way to get justice and compensation – and to get you solidly back onto the road to recovery and restoration.

 We offer injury victims and their families a completely free and confidential consultation so that they can find out whether they have a claim, and how much that claim may be worth.
-To schedule your meeting with Seth Gladstein, we invite you to call (800) 991-0474 or fill out our quick contact form.
+To schedule your meeting with Seth Gladstein, a proven Kentucky personal injury lawyer we invite you to call (800) 991-0474 or fill out our quick contact form.
 Take your first step toward justice today.